 This evolution from a single-issue project into a general resilience planning process was a testament to the passion, thoughtfulness, and dedication of project participants - not just the coordinating team, but everyone who sat down for a conversation, attended a workshop, or utilized the project list-serv to generate dialogue among their peers.
-The result - a Blueprint for Resilience - bears the fingerprints of over 120 fishing industry participants whose involvement made it both robust and responsive.
+The result - a Blueprint for Resilience - bears the fingerprints of 125 fishing industry participants whose involvement made it both robust and responsive.

 The Initial Project, 2015-2017

 The Resilient Fisheries RI project began with 48 one-on-one interviews, conducted between January and August, 2016.
 These interviews gathered perspectives on challenges and opportunities associated with environmental change, adaptive strategies, and general fisheries resilience from a broad spectrum of fishery participants.
 A summary can be found in the report "Phase I. Environmental Change, Vulnerability, Adaptation, & Resilience: A Summary Report of 48 Semi-Structured Interviews with Rhode Island Commercial Fishery Stakeholders."